Child Adoption Laws can help protect you and your child from uncertainty and confusion

 (4) The petition to adopt a person 18 years of age or older may be filed in the county where the petitioner, the person to be adopted or the person who consents to the adoption resides.

-(5) In a petition to adopt a minor child, venue shall lie in the Oregon county with which the child has the most significant connection or in the Oregon county in which the licensed adoption agency is located.
+(5) In a petition to adopt a minor child, venue lies in the Oregon county with which the child has the most significant connection or in the Oregon county in which the licensed adoption agency is located.

 (6)(a) When the petition is for the adoption of a minor child, the petitioner shall also file at the time of filing the petition: